 While there may be endless reasons why your San Antonio home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are fairly common.
-Recognizing what they are may clarify what a technician is referring to when they discuss the choices for resolving the problem.
+Recognizing what they are may clarify what a technician means when they discuss the choices for resolving the problem.
 Here are the top 5 list of problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Faulty AC wiring